f5devcentral/f5-agility-labs-nginx/docs/class5/module2/lab5/lab5.rst

 .. image:: images/SM_support_id_prompt.png

 8. Enter your support ID into the search field and click the **arrow** to search.
+If you initially receive an error, wait a few moments and click **Try Again**.

 .. image:: images/SM_support_id_entry.png